-The Headteacher, Deputy Headteacher, Inclusion Manager and Assessment Co-ordinator meet termly to discuss the needs of children with SEND.
+The Headteacher, Deputy Headteacher and Inclusion Manager meet termly to discuss the needs of children with SEND.

 The Inclusion Manager also meets with class teachers and additional support and resources are allocated accordingly.

 This is reviewed termly to judge whether the support is having an impact or whether new interventions need to be tried.
 The IDPs are pivotal in this review process.